TMBR/redirect-tester/README.md

 ```
 $ npm install -g mocha
-$ git clone git@github.com:TMBR/redirect-tester.git test
+$ git clone git@github.com:TMBR/redirect-tester.git
 ```

 ## Usage

-- Place the redirect request URIs with its expected redirect location in the array inside the redirect.js test file
+- Place the redirect request URIs with its expected redirect location in the array inside the `redirects.js` test file
 - save file and exit
 - go up one level, so you're one level above the `test` folder
 - type `mocha`
 - watch the tests run